checkout process

 Flexible shipping

-Just like with multiple shipping options, you should provide different shipping options for your customers.
+Like with multiple shipping options, you should provide different shipping options for your customers.

 In-store pickup or local deliveries should be made readily available to local customers.
 You can also offer express shipping for customers willing to pay more for faster delivery.